kadena-io/chainweb-node-docker/README.md

 Chainweb is released and the node is upgraded to the new version.

-It is therefore recommended to store the Chainweb database outside the container in the file system of the host system or on a docker volume.
+It is therefore recommended to store the Chainweb database outside the container on a docker volume (preferred method) or in the file system of the host system.

 ```sh
 # 1. Initialize a database that is persisted on a docker volume